-

 What is a Physician Assistant?

 Physician assistants (PAs) are vital members of healthcare teams in hospitals and clinical practices across the country.
-These trained medical professionals practice medicine under the supervision of licensed physicians, providing high-quality patient care and improving health outcomes.
+These trained medical professionals provide high-quality patient care and improve health outcomes.

 The Origin of the PA Profession